Washington DC and Baltimore SSI Appeal Lawyer for Social Security Claim Denials

 The SSA does not publish how long it takes to navigate the appeal process.
 On average, it will take approximately three to five months for your initial claim to be processed.
 Depending on how far you need to go in the appeal process, your case could take up to a year or more.
 Working with a Baltimore Social Security appeals lawyer not only improves your chances of getting your claim approved but can also help you get your claim resolved more quickly.

 If you’re disabled and unable to work, your disability benefits can make a tremendous difference in your quality of life.
 Baltimore Social Security appeals lawyer Emmett B. Irwin knows how to navigate the appeal process so that you can get the benefits you need.
 If your claim has been denied and you don’t know where to turn, call us at 443-839-0818 or contact us online to schedule a free consultation to discuss your case.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.